 The first legitimately concerning occasion in my opinion was when a few weeks ago a bunch of subreddits were banned for being too offensive.
 Previously the website had banned subreddits (rightfully so) that encouraged illegal acts, such as the spread of childpornography and revenge porn.

 But banning subreddits for being offensive is walking on a thin line, bordering on and (perhaps in this case already crossing) censorship.
 Those who have objected against the bans, regardless of their intentions, have been shadowbanned.
 Sent to Siberia.

 The community at large previously decided what is offensive by self-moderating.
 Inappropriate behaviour was banned to some dark subreddits, where offensive people could talk to offensive people and they could just take it out on each other.

 But now the higher command has taken over.

 The 5 subreddits banned are the rather small subreddits /r/fatpeoplehate, /r/hamplanethate /r/transfag /r/shitniggerssay and /r/neofag.

 These bans has proven to be a very arbitrary decision, seemingly based solely on personal dislikes of the CEO.
-I say this because there are hundreds of small subreddits with a equally offensive message who were not banned.
+I say this because other Redditors have found hundreds of small subreddits with a equally offensive message who were not banned.
 Among those:

 /r/BeatingTrannies, /r/RapingWomen, /r/PhilosophyOfRape, /r/StruggleFucking, /r/AbusePorn2,